Skip to main content

 You should expect to receive your GIS payments with your OAS pension payments each month.
 Your GIS payment will start the latest of:

-• the month following becoming eligible for the GIS
+• The month following becoming eligible for the GIS

-• the same month as when you start to receive your OAS pension
+• The same month as when you start to receive your OAS pension

-• the month following your 65th birthday, or
+• The month following your 65th birthday

-• up to 11 months before the date of your application if you applied after your 65th birthday,
+• Up to 11 months before the date of your application if you applied after your 65th birthday

 Just because you start receiving GIS payments doesn’t mean you will always be eligible.
 You may stop getting your GIS payment if:

-• You do not submit your individual Income Tax and Benefit Return with the Canadian Revenue Agency by April 30; in addition, if you do not submit information about your previous year’s net income or combined net income for couples by June of each year
+• You do not submit your individual Income Tax and Benefit Return with the Canada Revenue Agency by April 30; in addition, if you do not submit information about your previous year’s net income or combined net income for couples by June of each year

 • You live outside of Canada for more than six months in a row